2ndSightLab/ai-tracker/fixed.md

 6/11/2026 12:36 AM

+🟢 Adding whether a resource type is management only to reosurce list.
+Simpler for the model to parse than relationships that span files.
+Also the master list is filater by management only types.

 🟢 Still writing comments that are too verbose, ignoring instructions over and over again.

 🟢 Writing way too much noise to the screen and hard to get it to STOP.
 Too many nothing words.